confluentinc/cp-demo/docs/index.rst

           docker-compose start kafka2

 #.
-After about a minute, observe the Broker summary in Confluent
+After about a minute, observe the Broker summary in |c3|.
-   Control Center.
    The broker count has recovered to 2, and the topic partitions are back to reporting no under replicated partitions.

    .. figure:: images/broker_down_steady.png